We use customer self-service to decrease ticket volumes, and you can too

 ‘We intentionally use the word "interception" as a more positive way of thinking about it,’ she explains.
 ‘We want to intercept them with the right information at the right time so that they can find answers to questions more easily and efficiently.’

 Intercepting customers with resources such as Help Centre articles, videos and guided paths empowers customers to help themselves whenever and however they want to be helped, giving the customer greater flexibility and control over their experience.

-However, to tackle a surge in ticket volumes, you need to pinpoint what the correct information is.
-You need to understand what your customers really need from you to be able to solve their problems without opening a ticket.
-You then need to deploy the information in the right place and at the right time.
+However, to tackle a surge in ticket volume, you need to pinpoint what that right information is.
+You need to understand what your customers really need from you to be able to solve their issues without opening a ticket.
+Then, you need to deploy that information at the right place and at the right time.